Must be repaid

 Please note: Because IU South Bend participates in the Direct Loan program; we do NOT process Subsidized, Unsubsidized Stafford Loans or PLUS Loans through private lenders.

 Federal Parent Loans for Undergraduate Student (PLUS): The PLUS program provides an opportunity for parents of dependent undergraduate students to borrow through the Direct Loan program.
 The maximum interest rate for a PLUS loan is 7.9 percent and repayment begins within 60 days of disbursement of the loan.
-Click here for a printable application for a Parent PLUS loan (paper applications will only be accepted for Summer 2013 requests).

 Beginning with the Fall 2013 term, Parent PLUS loan applications may only be submitted electronically.
 Parents will need to complete the form at StudentLoans.gov by using the SIGN IN button and following these additional steps.